 Orient Petite Sun and Moon Quartz Watch

-This watch breaks a lot of the above rules but dimensions and classic design make it a good option.
+This watch breaks a lot of the above rules, but its dimensions and classic design make it a good option.

-There's also a blue dial version which is great for dressing down.
+There’s also a blue dial version, which is easier to dress down.

 Vintage Tissot / Hamilton

-I own a vintage Tissot myself and it definitely ticks all the boxes of a classic dress watch.
-I particularly like this one:
+I own a vintage Tissot myself, and it definitely ticks all the boxes of a classic dress watch.
+I particularly like the one pictured above.

 Vintage Seiko (Lord Marvel / King Seiko)